Covid-19 coronavirus: Kiwis head back to office and school after months in lockdown

 For the first time in nearly two months thousands of New Zealanders are swapping their slippers for shoes today as we enter our first full week of level 2.

+And with the mass return of Kiwis to offices and schools, the Prime Minister has confirmed the number of people allowed to attend church gatherings could also increase in the next two weeks.

-And the country is again the focus of headlines across the globe, with the Washington Post reporting how New Zealand "quashed Covid in 49 days".
+New Zealand is again the focus of headlines across the globe, with the Washington Post reporting how the country "quashed Covid in 49 days".

 Transport officials have warned there will likely be traffic mayhem on Auckland's motorways this morning as more buses are put on to allow for distancing.